deliciousfudge/FMA-Application-Coding-Problem/readme.md

 * The program may be modified in future, so I have structured the code in a way that makes it easily extendable.

 ### Config File
-Included with the TicTacToe.exe is a file called TicTacToe.exe.config.
+Included with TicTacToe.exe is a file called TicTacToe.exe.config.
 This can be modified with any text editor and contains a number of custom settings in the <appSettings> section.

 * VacantSymbol, Player1Symbol, and Player2Symbol contain chars used to represent each of the pieces (empty cell, player 1, player 2) on the board.
 Only values between 1 and 5 characters are accepted.
 * BoardScale represents the scale of the board.
 Only values between 3 and 255 are accepted.